inventables/grassist/README.md

 We have a [Jasmine](http://jasmine.github.io/2.0/introduction.html) test suite with some failing tests.
 Your task is to get them all passing.

 To run the tests, open **jasmine/SpecRunner.html** in your browser.

+We have a visual simulator that will show the behavior of your movement controller on the same yards as the test suite.
+This may be helpful for debugging.
+To run the simulator, open **simulator/index.html** in your browser.